gradle/gradle/design-docs/model-rules-targets.md

 - Allow `@RuleInput` properties to be declared on `RuleSource` subtypes.
 - Getter and setter must be abstract, allow `RuleSource` types to be abstract.
+- `RuleSource` validation:
+    - Validation error when abstract `RuleSource` has abstract method that is not a getter or setter.
+    - Validation error when abstract `RuleSource` has concrete method that is a getter or setter.
+    - Validation error when abstract `RuleSource` has read-only property.
+    - `@RuleInput` is attached to a method other than a getter method.
 - Generate and cache an implementation class.
 - Allow a `@Rules` method to set the values of the `RuleSource` properties:
      - Inputs should be at or after `initialized`.